UditSharma04/Data-Structures-and-Algorithms-in-C-language/README.md

 # Data Structures
-**This repository contains basic concepts of DSA that I have learned but the whole codes will be writtend in C Language<h2/>
+**This repository contains basic concepts of DSA that I have learned but the whole codes will be writtend in C Language**
-Topics I have learnet till now**

 ## Structures I have learned in theory